plamen9/CarSmart/README.md

 # Car Smart
-An AI powered app helping to troubleshoot your car
+An AI powered app helping you troubleshoot car issues

 ## Table of Contents